skupperproject/refdog/input/resources/listener.md

 <section>

-Binds a connection endpoint in the local site to target workloads in remote sites.
+A connection endpoint for communicating with workloads in remote sites.

 Each site can have multiple listener definitions.